cmehay/pyentrypoint/docs/config.rst

     # Links are handled here
     # Port, name, protocol or env variable can be used to identify the links
     # Raise an error if the link could not be identified
-    # This not supported when using docker network or docker-compose v2.
+    # This is not supported when using docker network or docker-compose v2.
     links:
         'ssh':
             port: 22